|

 Fabulous Writing Group"

-Outside of the workshop, are you offering to pay the going rate
+are you offering to pay the going rate for a freelance editor?

-for a freelance editor?
-It starts at about USD $35 an hour and
+It starts at about USD $35 an hour and goes up, way up, from

-goes up, way up, from there.
-If not, you are asking too hefty
+there.
+If not, you are asking too hefty a favor, I fear.
+(Would

-a favor, I fear.
-(Would you ask the dentist who lives next door
+you ask the dentist who lives next door to give your kids braces

->>C.M.
+C.M.
 Mayo, "To

 All the Many People Who Ask Me to Read Their Manuscripts"

-someone in the seminar asked, "What if my next door neighbor
+[Update: someone in the seminar asked, "What

-what she charges.
-Since you know her, if you don't want to pay
+I answered, "Ask her what she charges.
+Since you know her,

-cash, you might offer to, say, babysit her kids for a month."
+if you don't want to pay cash, you might offer to, say, babysit

-One of the best ways to find a freelance editor is by recommendation
+to find a freelance editor is by recommendation from a fellow

-Freelancer Association and, more broadly,
+and, more broadly, www.elance.com.

 On